Habibullah-Sahan/farleyknight.github.io/apache-httpd.md

 This segment can also be regarded as the **list of algorithms used by Apache Httpd Web Server**.
 Apache uses the following Algorithms as per June 2015:

 **Apache Negotiation Algorithm:** This algorithm is used for Content Negotiation.
 There are certain **[Negotiation Methods of Apache] (http://httpd.apache.org/docs/2.2/content-negotiation.html#methods "Negotiation Methods of Apache")** which is implemented through the Apache Negotiation Algorithm.
 The operational steps of Apache Negotiation Algorithm are as follows:
+ - **Step 1:** For each dimension of the negotiation, check the appropriate **Accept** header field and assign a quality to each variant.
+If the **Accept** header for any dimension implies that this variant is not acceptable, eliminate it.
+If no variants remain, go to step 4.

+ - **Step 2:** Select the 'best' variant by a process of elimination.
+Each of the following tests is applied in order.
+Any variants not selected at each test are eliminated.
+After each test, if only one variant remains, select it as the best match and proceed to step 3.
+If more than one variant remains, move on to the next test.
+  1. Multiply the quality factor from the Accept header with the quality-of-source factor for this variants media type, and select the variants with the highest value.
+  2. Select the variants with the highest language quality factor.
+  3. Select the variants with the best language match, using either the order of languages in the **Accept-Language** header (if present), or else the order of languages in the **LanguagePriority** directive (if present).
+  4. Select the variants with the highest 'level' media parameter (used to give the version of text/html media types).
+  5. Select variants with the best charset media parameters, as given on the **Accept-Charset** header line.
+Charset ISO-8859-1 is acceptable unless explicitly excluded.
+Variants with a text/* media type but not explicitly associated with a particular charset are assumed to be in ISO-8859-1.
+  6. Select those variants which have associated charset media parameters that are not **ISO-8859-1**.
+If there are no such variants, select all variants instead.
+  7. Select the variants with the best encoding.
+If there are variants with an encoding that is acceptable to the user-agent, select only these variants.
+Otherwise if there is a mix of encoded and non-encoded variants, select only the unencoded variants.
+If either all variants are encoded or all variants are not encoded, select all variants.
+  8. Select the variants with the smallest content length.
+  9. Select the first variant of those remaining.
+This will be either the first listed in the type-map file, or when variants are read from the directory, the one whose file name comes first when sorted using ASCII code order.

+- **Step 3:** The algorithm has now selected one 'best' variant, so return it as the response.
+The HTTP response header **Vary** is set to indicate the dimensions of negotiation (browsers and caches can use this information when caching the resource).
+End.

+- **Step 4:** o get here means no variant was selected (because none are acceptable to the browser).
+Return a 406 status (meaning "No acceptable representation") with a response body consisting of an HTML document listing the available variants.
+Also set the HTTP **Vary** header to indicate the dimensions of variance.

 ### Data Structures used by PRODUCT_NAME